groceryshoppingisfun/weeklyfoodjournal/_posts/2025-06-16-Thai-Inspired-Cooking-Week.md

 He did a few laundry loads of bedsheets and towels and mopped the floors.
 We live in a very clean and minimalist house, it always feel so zen here, I love it.
 I folded the laundry and did more writing and watched an episode of Spy x Family.
 2 hour nap as I woke up too early this morning.

 ## Evening
+Tried to make an indian chicken curry dish and of all the cuisines I've tried, I have the lowest success with indian.
+I used our sungold cherry tomatoes in the curry dish and it make it tastes very fruity and yellowish, sort of like carribean curry.
+It's not bad but nothing at all how it should look and taste like.
+It's a very windy evening so no pickleball tonight.
+We decided to check out a bowling alley/axe throwing place, didn't play any games but we might for next date night.
+Strolled around Target to get some steps in.
+Finished the second half of "A few good men".
+Jack Nicholson makes such a good villain and I really enjoyed the last 15 minutes of the courtroom drama and I want to rewatch just that part again.
+I love how a good movie makes me feel, it's so satisfying.

 ## *Thursday Total For Food: $15.72*